 2. Separate Filtering from Ranking

-Use automation to eliminate clearly unsuitable candidates (wrong location, missing hard requirements).
+Use automation to eliminate clearly unsuitable candidates — wrong location, missing hard requirements.
 But don't let ranking scores become rigid cutoffs.

 3. Preserve Signal Instead of Suppressing It

-What actually helps:
+What actually works:

 4. Get Visibility Into What's Being Filtered

-Most platforms don't show you:
+Most ATS platforms don't show you:

 - Which parsing errors caused candidate elimination